vanminh2018/docker-opensips/README.md

 sudo make all
 ```

-Running an Interactive Shell in Container:
+Running an Interactive Shell in container:

 ```bash
 sudo docker exec -it sbc bash